 - Frequent thirst and urination – Excess blood sugar draws fluid from the body’s tissue, which can cause extreme thirst and more frequent urination.

 - Blurry vision – High blood sugar may cause fluid to be drawn from the lenses of your eyes, resulting in vision problems.

-Tampa General Hospital earned the designation by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Diabetes & Endocrinology, ranking #36 in the country and as one of the top 3 in Florida.
+Tampa General Hospital earned the designation from U.S. News & World Report in 2020-2021 as one of the nation's best hospitals and highest ranked in Florida for Diabetes & Endocrinology, ranking #36 in the country and as one of the top 3 in Florida.
 Our multispecialty team, which includes physicians, endocrinologists, and other specialists, diagnoses type 2 diabetes and develops individualized treatment plans, which often include a combination of lifestyle changes (diet and exercise regimens) and medications, such as insulin.
 If properly managed, the symptoms of type 2 diabetes, as well as the likelihood of developing long-term health complications, can be significantly decreased.
 To find a physician who treats type 2 diabetes, click here.